2012 Olympic Silver medalist (100 backstroke) and Gold medalist (400 medley relay)

 No matter your age or skill level, Nick makes sure that his participants are paying attention to the most foundational elements of fast swimming.
 “I’m a big proponent of body-line work.
 You have to make sure everything is solid starting from the very basics, because that’s how good swimming is developed.
 Streamline is probably the most important thing you will ever be taught – master it on every wall.”

 In addition to adding a few physical skills to a swimmer’s repertoire, Nick recognizes the importance of adding mental training into daily practice.
 “My biggest recommendation is to do a little bit of mental training every day.
-It sounds super cliche, but if you think about your favorite race for five minutes every day or about your streamline position without TV screens in the background, that’s all you need.”
+It sounds super cliche, but if you think about your favorite race for five minutes every day or about your streamline position, that’s all you need.”

 This visualization exercise helps athletes to focus on what is under their control – not on what others are doing or the surrounding environment, which is ultimately outside of their control.
 Nick encourages swimmers to be internally driven and tune out external distractions:

-“My focus wasn’t on who was coming up behind me or what others were doing in the world: It was on what I was doing every day in practice.
-Whether my pinkie was entering the right way every day.”
+“My focus wasn’t on who was coming up behind me, or what others were doing in the world: It was on what I was doing every day in practice.”

-Do the daily motions right, and you may surprise yourself with the results!
-Nick advises participants to “pick a few of your favorite drills we work on, and watch clinicians perform key drills on our Videos on Demand app.
-It has a ton of great material and crucial skills for everyone to learn, even coaches.”
+Do the daily motions right, and you may surprise yourself with the results.
+Nick advises participants to “pick a few of your favorite drills from the clinic to work on and watch clinicians perform key drills on our Videos on Demand app.
+It has a lot of great material and crucial skills for everyone to learn, even coaches.”